Comply with Building Regulations, Standards, and legislation in the fenestration industry

 You need to know and understand:

-- why Building Regulations or Building Standards exist and when they apply to the type of works being undertaken
+- why Building Regulations or Building Standards exist and when, and why, they apply to the type of works being undertaken

-- Building Regulations/Standards complied with, in full, and the ones that must be considered to secure reasonable standards of health and safety for persons in and about buildings, affected by the works
+- how to ensure that Building Regulations, Standards and legislation are complied with in full, and which must be considered to ensure reasonable standards of health and safety for persons in and about buildings are maintained

-- work that do not require Building Regulation/Standard compliance
+- work that does not require Building Regulations and Standards compliance

-- which bodies can carry out inspections of the work or approve products installed and how the choice is made
+- who is authorised to carry out inspections of the work and approve products installed to ensure standards are met

-- consequences of failed inspections on Installers/Installation companies and home owners
+- consequences of failed inspections on installers and installation companies and home owners or customers

-- different methods used to support loadings above standard openings
+- different methods available to support loadings above standard openings

 - when a structural support should be present or installed

-- why any defects that may affect the installation and/or structure should be remedied prior to installing a window or doorset
+- why any defects that may affect the installation or structure should be remedied prior to installing a window or doorset

-- when a bay window is, or is not, load-bearing
+- how to determine when a bay window is, or is not, load-bearing

 - when and how to support loadings above bay windows